FAQs & Resources

 Who should not take JATENZO?

-JATENZO should not be used in men with breast cancer or known or suspected prostate cancer, in women who are pregnant, in men who are
+JATENZO should not be used in men with breast cancer or known or suspected prostate cancer, in women who are pregnant, or in men who are over-sensitive to JATENZO or its ingredients.

 What side effects should I be aware of before starting JATENZO?